rocco/grunt-mustache-hogan-html/README.md

      └── footer.mustache
 ```

-* `layout.mustache` must exist
+* `layout.mustache` must exist and contain `{{> content}}` to put page content in
+* `globals.json` is optional and contains global values for mustache variables
-* `pages` folder contains the page templates that are transformed into HTML files
+* `pages/` contains page templates that are transformed into HTML files
-* `.json` files in `pages` folder contain page specify data, can be also rendered in layout page
+* `pages/*.json` files contain page-specific data, can be also rendered in the layout
-* `partials` contains the partial templates that might be used in the page templates
+* `partials/` contains the partial templates that might be used in the page templates

 #### options.dist
 Type: `String`